jtmoon79/goto_http_redirect_server/README.md

         http://goto/b?123

-      Subtring '123' is the 'query' part of the ParseResult.
+      Substring '123' is the 'query' part of the ParseResult.
 The resultant redirect URL would become:

         http://bug-tracker.mycorp.local/view.cgi?id=123

-      The string replacement behavior is similar to Python string.Template behavior.

-    About Paths:
+    About Redirect Files:

-      Options --status-path and --reload-path may be passed paths to obscure access from unauthorized users. e.g.

-          --status-path '/106d28ef-8ad5-4d55-8d56-172f3f863c1a'
+       A line with a leading "#" will be ignored.

     About Reloads: